Muhammad-Osama/Localized-Spatio-temporal-Models/README.md

 L: The number of itereations of the algortihm for each training point

-It is assumed that the training data is organized in a csv file in a way described in the example.py file.
-For example for 2D space time, the nth line in the training.csv represents a traning point with format [y_n, s1_n, s2_n, t_n]:

 y_n : spatio-temporal quantity e.g. precipitation at the nth training point

 U: mean parameter set to 1 corresponding to constant spatio-temporal mean